kimuori/SocketChatRoomAssignment/README.md

 There are other chat room implementation using TCP.
 This protocol has not been implemented as of right now.

 There can be additonal functions such as storing username and password.
 This feature has not been implemented.

+There are other files in here that are copies, skepeton code, and redundant.
+I do not have time to get around it to polish this project and remove the files.
+Please take this repository with a grain of salt!